Bei Bei: Naming

 On September 25, 2015, five weeks after the birth of the baby panda, he was named "Bei Bei" by Michelle Obama and Peng Liyuan, the first ladies of the United States and the People's Republic of China, respectively.
-The name was selected from a list of suggestions by officials from the National Zoo and the Wolong National Nature Reserve in China's Sichuan Province.
+The name was selected from a list of suggestions by officials from the National Zoo and the Wolong National Nature Reserve in Sichuan, China.
 The National Zoo preferred the name Ping Ping (平平, "peace"), while "Bei Bei" was the staff choice at Wolong; doubled names are usually chosen because they are diminutive in Chinese.
 The first ladies revealed the name in both English and Mandarin, assisted by third-grade students from a Chinese-immersion elementary school in Washington, D.C.
 The name means "precious" or "treasure", the same as his sister Bao Bao born two years earlier in 2013.
-Zoo director Dennis Kelly admitted that the name is likely to give rise to jokes and wordplay linking the name to "baby".
+Zoo director Dennis Kelly admitted that the name is likely to give rise to jokes and wordplay linking the name to (宝贝 (bǎobèi)), meaning "baby".

 Before the naming ceremony, Kelly said, "It's a very exciting day because it celebrates more than four decades of research and success on the giant panda, and to have it recognized by the two first ladies is an honor."

-Bei Bei playing with his mother Mei Xiang in February 2016.

 Move to China

 Bei Bei made his first public viewing on January 16, 2016.
 After 3 and a half years viewed at the National Zoo in America, the panda was sent to China to participate in a breeding program.
-On Tuesday, November 19, 2019, Bei Bei departed the National Zoo with veterinarian Dr. Donald Neiffer and his life-long keeper Laurie Thompson on the FedEx Panda Express to China.
-He landed in Chengdu, China on Wednesday, November 20, 2019, and spent 30 days in quarantine before moving to the Chengdu Panda bases.
+On November 19, 2019, Bei Bei departed the National Zoo with a veterinarian and his life-long keeper on the FedEx Panda Express, an aircraft made for traveling pandas, to China.
+He landed in Chengdu the following day, and spent 30 days in quarantine before moving to the Chengdu Panda bases.

-In 2021 Bei Bei became the subject of a children's book titled Bei Bei Goes Home, written by Cheryl Bardoe.
+In 2021, Bei Bei became the subject of a children's book titled Bei Bei Goes Home, written by Cheryl Bardoe.
 The book describes his return from America to China and what that means for conservation efforts.

-Adult Life
+Adult life

 Bei Bei turned 9 years old in 2024.
 Giant pandas achieve sexual maturity between the ages of 4 and 8.
 It has been reported that upon reaching this milestone, he would become part of a breeding program credited with increasing panda populations until they could be removed from the endangered species list.
-Some scientists disagree with this assessment and assert that, although the number of pandas in captive breeding programs like this one is growing, multiple threats to wild pandas still exist.
+Some scientists assert that, although the number of pandas in captive breeding programs like this one is growing, multiple threats to wild pandas still exist.
+As of November 2024, Bei Bei lives at the Ya'an Bifengxia Base of the Giant Panda Conservation and Research Center in southwest Sichuan.